 More optimization - Cloudinary reports and actionable optimization tips

-Cloudinary offers deep reporting and actionable optimization tips based on your specific usage patterns.
-Visit the Reports page in your Cloudinary web console to get insights and optimization suggestions.
+Cloudinary actionable optimization tips based on your specific usage patterns.
+Visit the Reports page in your Media Library to get insights and optimization suggestions.

 Quick tips